yingji425/STCE/README.md

 Paper
 ===
-More details can be found on
+More details can be found on our extended abstract http://arxiv.org/abs/2206.05275 and poster

 Our research on 3D interpretation is still in progress.